postmannen/steward/README.md

 Async management of Edge Cloud units.

-The idea is to build and use a pure message passing architecture for the control traffic back and forth from the Edge cloud units.
+The idea is to build and use a pure message passing architecture for the control traffic back and forth from nodes, where a node can be a server, some other host system, or a container living in the cloud, or...other.
 The message passing backend used is <https://nats.io>

 ```text
                                                                              ┌─────────────────┐